View security policies

 - Coverage – Identifies the pricing tier, Free or Standard, that the management group, subscription, or workspace is running on.
 See Pricing to learn more about Security Center's pricing tiers.

 - Settings – Subscriptions have the link Edit settings.
-Selecting Edit settings lets you update your subscription settings such as data collection, pricing tier, and email notifications.
+Selecting Edit settings lets you update your Security Center settings for each subscription or management group.

-Select the subscription or management group that you want to enable a security policy for.
-Security policy opens.
+Select the subscription or management group whose policies you want to view.

 In this article, you learned how to configure security policies in Security Center.
 To learn more about Security Center, see the following articles: